 Of the resurrection story.”

 After Mom went home to Jesus, there was no doubt in my mind that I would take back the reins of the business.
-The words of these hymns are too beautiful to ignore.
-I believe they need to be brought to light.
-They are the words of God, rhythmically packaged in short, understandable bursts and clothed with indelible melodies that linger in a heart for a lifetime.
+The words of these hymns are beautiful and deserve to be brought to light.
+In a real sense, they are messages from God, rhythmically packaged in short, understandable bursts and clothed with indelible melodies that linger in a heart for a lifetime.

 I’ve lost my hand discipline and am no longer able to create cards with a calligraphy pen.
 However, I now have electricity, running water, phone service and a computer.
-Frankly, designing with these conditions makes me feel like I’m cheating.
+Designing with these conditions makes me feel like I’m cheating.

 I credit my parents for many things in my life.
 Next to raising me in a Christian home, I’m most grateful to have grown up in an environment rich with hymns.